rafat17/Project-COVID19/README.md

 # COVID-19 Statistics Tracker with React

-A Single Page Application that tracks the statistics of COVID-19 worldwide
+A Single Page Application (SPA) that tracks the statistics of COVID-19 worldwide

 ## Features
 Basic features include -